glamboyosa/amazon-cognito-sim-authentication/README.md

 Create a new **tru.ID** project within the root directory via:

 ```
-tru projects:create rn-amazon-auth
+tru projects:create rn-amazon-auth --project-dir .
 ```

-Run the development server, pointing it to the directly containing the newly created project configuration.
+Run the development server, pointing it to the directory containing the newly created project configuration.
 This will also open up a localtunnel to your development server making it publicly accessible to the Internet so that your mobile phone can access it when only connected to mobile data.

 ```
-tru server -t --project-dir ./rn-amazon-auth
+tru server -t
 ```

 ## Setting up Amazon Cognito